-Vast in area, varied in landscapes, rich in history, travelling in China always meets the needs of tourists of different ages, interests and styles.
-China, listed by Lonely Planet as one of the Top 10 Countries to visit in 2018, has become a more and more popular destination for world travelers since the last several decades.
-As one of the world's oldest civilizations, China captivates travelers with its many historic World Heritage Sites, stunning landscapes from beautiful mountains to vast deserts, and diverse cultures of its main population Han People and 55 groups of minorities.
+Vast in area, varied in landscapes, rich in history, China is an amazing and popular travel destination that meets the needs of tourists of different ages, interests and styles.
+Listed by Lonely Planet as one of the Top 10 Countries to visit in 2018, China is blessed with one of the world's oldest civilizations, an array of historic World Heritage Sites, stunning landscapes from beautiful mountains to vast deserts, and diverse cultures of its main population Han People and 55 groups of minorities.
 Megacities with roaring skyscrapers and fast paced life introduce travelers to the modern side of the old nation while remote villages in southwest part demonstrate the primitive ways of living.

 Planning a China tour can be a big task and you might have no clue at all about where to go, what to see and how to plan a trip after your idea of traveling to China pops up as this vast nation is not only far away but has so many differences in language, food, customs, etc. Anything you are commonly familiar with differs here.
 Please ease all your tensions as the 12 tips below will help plan your dream trip to China.

 Travelling to China, long famed classic wonders including the amazing Great Wall, fascinating imperial palace Forbidden City, incredible large-scaled full-size Terracotta Army should never be missed.
 Thus, they are always listed on top of first time travelers' travel list to China.
 To cover these wonders, the classic 8 Days tour to Beijing, Xi'an and Shanghai is a popular choice for first-time travelers.

 - View details of 8 Days Golden Triangle.